inpercima/swaaplate/src/template/server/readme/README.java-kotlin.md

 cp src/main/resources/application.yml src/main/resources/application-prod.yml
 ```

-**Note**: These files will not be under version control and listed in .gitignore.
+**Note**: These files will not be under version control and they are listed in .gitignore.

 ## Usage